bartekbrzuchalski/Simple-Sound-Synthesis/README.md

 It is recommended to have some software that can record internal sound from the computer.
 I have used the software BlackHole (it is free), as can be seen in the testing program and the demo.
 This is not necessary and the built-in microphone on your computer should also be fine.
-Recording with some inputs may cause problems so make sure that hey are set as the chosen audio device in the computer settings as well.
+Recording with some inputs may cause problems so make sure that they are set as the chosen audio device in the computer settings as well.

 The demo is in Swedish but even if you do not understand, I hope that you can see how the library can be used through my inputs and their results.